 We hope the information we get will benefit others in the future, by giving therapists more information for managing lymphoedema in both children and adults as well as helping to form treatment guidelines.
-This project will also provide information about the skin after compression for the general community, which will be of interest to therapists who use compression for travel or sporting purposes (recovery).

 7. What are the possible risks, side-effects, discomforts and/or inconveniences?